novotnyllc/SoapFormatter/README.md

 =============

 This is the `SoapFormatter` and related classes taken from [Mono](https://github.com/mono/mono/tree/master/mcs/class/System.Runtime.Serialization.Formatters.Soap) and compiled for .NET Standard 2.0.
-It's goal is to enable serializing and deserializing SOAP XML for applications that have a dependency on that legacy format.
+Its goal is to enable serializing and deserializing SOAP XML for applications that have a dependency on that legacy format.

 [![Build Status](https://dev.azure.com/onovotny/GitBuilds/_apis/build/status/SoapFormatter%20-%20CI?branchName=master)](https://dev.azure.com/onovotny/GitBuilds/_build/latest?definitionId=45)